Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

-Guided, collaborative examinations of pertinent issues in student-presented sessions, focusing on student needs, motivation, teaching grammar, teacher and learner actions in the classroom, lesson planning, assessment and technology use.
+Guided, collaborative examinations of pertinent issues in student-led sessions, focusing on student needs, motivation, teaching grammar, teacher and learner actions in the classroom, lesson planning, assessment and technology use.

 Knowledge and skills acquired in LING 231 are developed in this advanced TESOL paper.
-Topics include: classroom management, classroom resources and materials, classroom dynamics, teacher actions in the classroom, learner actions in the classroom, needs analysis, project-based learning, assessment, using computers and technology in the second-language classroom, teaching grammar, teaching reading and teaching writing.
+Topics include: classroom management, classroom resources and materials, classroom dynamics, teacher actions in the classroom, learner actions in the classroom, needs analysis, assessment, teaching vocabulary and grammar, teaching listening and speaking, teaching reading and teaching writing.

 |Paper title||Advanced TESOL: Branching Out|